hofstadter-io/hof-docs/content/getting-started/_index.md

 ---

 {{<lead>}}
+`hof` is a CLI with several tools to assist developers, powered by CUE.
-This section will introduce you to __hof__, the concepts, and take you through some examples.
+This section helps you get up and running by taking a tour through the features and concepts with examples.
 {{</lead>}}

 {{< childpages childBriefs="true">}}